Jersey Devil Photo Captured By Construction Worker? Mentioned On Fox And Friends

 — Unearthly News (@UnearthlyNews) March 30, 2017

-People are picking up this story, or picture, across the social media sites.
-Some are taking this as a possible legit sighting of the mythical beast, while others are having fun chastising this picture while discussing it, which seems to be what Hickey may be doing.
+People are picking up this story, or picture, across social media.
+Some are taking this as a possible legitimate sighting of the mythical beast, while others are having fun chastising this picture while discussing it, which seems to be what Hickey may be doing.
 Some are having just a little too much fun with the latest Jersey Devil story, as seen in the tweet below.

 @StormForce_1 The Jersey Devil , Found ‼‼☠️☠️@HillaryClinton ????☠️???? pic.twitter.com/MYudfCa8Pg